-For a relatively small country, Wales packs a mighty big punch when it comes to places to visit.
+Wales, where do I start?
+Honestly, for a relatively small country, it packs a mighty big punch when it comes to epic things to do in Wales.

 3.)
 Conwy Castle

 Nestled on the north coast of Wales, Conwy Castle is a stunning medieval fortification that is easily reached by train.

 Built for Edward I, this castle is a perfect example of Wales’s Royal heritage.
 Honestly, the castles in Wales are stunning and you have to head to at least a few.
 It’s easily one of the things to do in Wales for any history buff.

 There are many lovely places to stay in Wales; some luxurious, others castles and some are just the coolest yurts you’ll ever see.

 Head to Graig Wen and discover a new kind of sleeping experience.

 Winter or summer, Glamorgan’s heritage coast is a stunning reminder of the natural beauty that surrounds Wales.